-Severely chapped lips may be the result of dehydration, malnourishment, or dermatitis a dry skin condition that gets exaggerated by irritation and use of specific products.
+Severely chapped lips may result from dehydration, malnourishment, or dermatitis, a dry skin condition that gets exaggerated by irritation and the use of specific products.

 If you have chronic chapped lips, you might suffer a condition called cheilitis and the herpes virus.
 So it’s in your best interests to apply a lip moisturizer and visit your dermatologist.

 Lip balms help to protect your lips from dryness.
-They contain a moisturizing ingredient such as shea butter, petroleum jelly or lanolin that prevent water loss.
+They contain moisturizing ingredients such as shea butter, petroleum jelly, or lanolin that prevent water loss.

-The first thing you have to decide is whether you want a lip moisturizer that also contains a little color.
+The first thing you have to decide is whether you want a lip moisturizer containing a little color.
 In that case, you have to look for lip glosses and lipsticks that have moisturizing agents such as glycerin.
-Stay away from matte or long-lasting lipsticks as they can be drying and make your lips look even worse.
+Please stay away from matte or long-lasting lipsticks, as they can be drying and make your lips look even worse.

 Matte lipstick is formulated differently from its glossy cousin.
 Every lipstick has specific vital ingredients wax, oil, and pigment.
 The ratio of these ingredients indicates whether your lipstick will be matte or glossy.

-A matte lipstick has more wax and pigment and less oil.
-So it gives you a creamy, opaque and long-lasting finish.
+Matte lipstick has more wax and pigment and less oil.
+So it gives you a creamy, opaque, and long-lasting finish.
 However, the loss of added oils tends to make it drier and more likely to settle in the cracks and crevices of your lips.

-Lip butter: They have a texture that is full of moisture because of the addition of natural and organic oils, like extra virgin olive, apricots, avocado, and Jacho herbs, etc. Lip butter may contain allantoin which helps to heal irritation, wounds, and sores.
-It also includes some unique organic oils too such as peppermint, eucalyptus, and lavender.
+Lip butter: They have a texture that is full of moisture because of the addition of natural and organic oils, like extra virgin olive, apricots, avocado, and Jaco herbs, etc. Lip butter may contain allantoin, which helps to heal irritation, wounds, and sores.
+It also includes some unique, organic oils too such as peppermint, eucalyptus, and lavender.

-Lip Balm: It is considered as a medicated ointment that can be used to resolve skin issues.
-There are many varieties of lip balms that are made up of organic ingredients to soothe your chapped lips or sunburnt lips.
+Lip Balm: It is considered a medicated ointment that can be used to resolve skin issues.
+Many varieties of lip balms are made up of organic ingredients to soothe your chapped lips or sunburnt lips.
 Some best moisturizing lip balms are made with infusions of natural herbs like mint, Calendula and also contain the antioxidant vitamin E. lip balms also come in a wide variety of flavored and nonflavored lip gels with varying amounts of vitamins.

-Lip gloss: If you’re the one who wants a simple yet appealing look then you must try lip gloss.
-The essential ingredients in most lip gloss are aloe, glycerin and vitamin E. Some products may contain natural oils to give a shiny look to your lips.
+Lip gloss: If you’re the one who wants a simple yet appealing look, then you must try a lip gloss.
+The essential ingredients in most lip gloss are aloe, glycerin, and vitamin E. Some products may contain natural oils to give a shiny look to your lips.
 During winter, lip gloss can protect your lips from getting dry and chapped.

 How to moisturize lips

 Go in for a lip balm that contains sunscreen with an SPF of at least 15.
-Choose moisturizing lipsticks and avoid the matte ones.
-In case your outfit demands a matte color, then apply a dense layer of lip balm before applying your lipstick.
+Choose moisturizing lipsticks and avoid matte ones.
+If your outfit demands a matte color, apply a dense layer of lip balm before applying your lipstick.

-If you prefer natural products, then you can use a natural oil or gel to moisturize your lips.
-Gently dab a few drops of oil or a pea-sized amount of gel on to your lips and distribute it evenly.
-Aloe vera gel, olive and coconut oil are some of the best natural lip moisturizers.
+If you prefer natural products, you can use a natural oil or gel to moisturize your lips.
+Gently dab a few drops of oil or a pea-sized amount of gel onto your lips and distribute it evenly.
+Aloe vera gel, olive, and coconut oil are some of the best natural lip moisturizers.